-Every three months the University of Bristol also receives patient data, including patients' sex and date of death.
-This allows us to compare rates of survival in different hospital across the country for patient safety reporting.
+Every three months the University of Bristol also receives patient data which allows us to compare rates of survival in different hospital across the country for patient safety reporting.

 Reports produced by the audit never contain NHS numbers or any information that could be used to identify anyone.